MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

 ----------------------

 * Check out your start command
-* Check if java is installed and added in PATH
+* Check if Java is installed and added to the PATH
 * Try to run the server without MCDR, using the same command you configured
 * If you're directing the start command to a batch or shellscript, try the actual command instead of the script